Boehringer-Ingelheim/MVPapp/README.md

 ## Extended Features

-Please see the article on “Supplying Passworded Models” for instructions on how to provide external models on App start-up.
+Please see the vignette on “Supplying Passworded Models” (`vignette("supply-passwords", package = "MVPapp"`) for instructions on how to provide external models on App start-up.